“Harbor your grudges,

 Air cover was provided by a squadron of tourist helicopters that strafed Aquatic cove, Fisherman’s Wharf, Angel Island and Alcatraz, while an armada of freighters and tankers chased cruise boats past Muni pier and its breakwater, crab baskets be damned.
 All this while orange-capped swimmers lapped and bobbed like seals across the lagoon, scout base back to their Dolphin Club in fifty-degree waters, South Enders rowing Whitehalls on by.
 If my windows hadn’t steamed over and my clothes hadn’t gone spongy, I might have holed up in the Volvo until these tour de forces retreated and an all-clear signal went out.
 Nevertheless, I remembered having places to go and other doors to darken before sundown.

 “What’s up with the coffee,” I asked, “need to drain a kidney and a jolt to get a jumpstart…”

 “Over there,” Eric pointed across the drive.
 “That little round snack stand.
 The old wop finally opened up.
 Head’s around the side of the place…but speakin’ of jumpstarts…”

 “First things first, cranking up the car can wait until after a little clean-up.
 I’m a soppin’ sweat hog in here.”

 “Whew,” he caught a whiff of the Volvo’s insides.
-“Yah, man, you might wanna shit, shower and shave all right.
+“Yah, man, you might wanna 3s it all right.
 Got just the place…”